RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SimpleThreadingMover.md

 [[include:mover_SimpleThreadingMover_type]]

 ### Details
-It does the threading by allowing the task to only enable these residues and then does a repacking.
+It does the threading by calling the [[MutateResidueMover]], and then does a repacking.
 Optionally repack neighbors so we save one more step.

 A sequence can be provided in one of several formats, with the input format specified with the `sequence_mode` option.
 The table below gives the available sequence modes, and shows how to specify the tetrapeptide sequence L-aspartate, L-phenylalanine, D-tryptophan, D-alanine.